-The rule of fives applies to ‘columnar ice’ (the long, downward-growing ice crystals formed under calm conditions, described in a previous blog post), which comprises most of the ice in the Arctic and a significant proportion in the Antarctic.
-In the Arctic the permeability of sea ice is important in the formation and longevity of dark melt-water ponds on the surface of the ice, which absorb sunlight (and heat) and affect the ‘albedo’, or light reflecting properties (see last blog post), of the region.
+The rule of fives applies to columnar ice (long, downward-growing ice crystals formed under calm conditions), which comprises most of the ice in the Arctic and a significant proportion in the Antarctic.
+In the Arctic the permeability of sea ice is important in the formation and longevity of dark melt-water ponds on the surface of the ice, which absorb sunlight (and heat) and affect the ‘albedo’, or light reflecting properties, of the region.

 The rule of fives also affects the availability of nutrients for sea ice algae which, in Antarctica, provide an important food source for krill.
 Once the tipping point for changing permeable ice into impermeable ice reaches an algae layer, the algae are stuck with the nutrients they have and there can be a dramatic decrease in their growth rate.

-He saw hints of this on SIPEX-I. Now, here on SIPEX-II, Ken and his PhD student Christian Sampson and electrical engineering graduate student David Lubbers, are putting all their experience, observations, theory, and high-tech (and low-tech) equipment together to look at the difference in permeability between columnar and granular ice.
+He saw hints of this on the first SIPEX.
+So on SIPEX-II (between September and November 2012), Ken and his PhD student Christian Sampson and electrical engineering graduate student David Lubbers, applied all their experience, observations, theory, and technology to begin investigating the difference in permeability between columnar and granular ice.

-To do this the team drill an ice core and measure temperatures along its length – the bottom of ice is warmer (and more permeable) than the top, because it’s close to the ocean.
-They then measure the electrical conductivity of the core (in the vertical direction), which relates to permeability.
-The higher the conductivity – the ability to move electrons from one end of the core to the other – the higher its permeability.
+To do this the team extracted an ice core and measured temperatures along its length — the bottom of ice is warmer (and more permeable) than the top, because it’s close to the ocean.
+They then measured the electrical conductivity of the core (in the vertical direction), which relates to permeability.
+The higher the conductivity — the ability to move electrons from one end of the core to the other — the higher its permeability.

-The team then drills several ‘partial permeability holes’ or ‘sack holes’ of different depths, near where their core was taken, to look at how quickly sea water percolates up through the bottom of the ice.
-The sides of the holes are packed tightly with plastic tubing collected from Ken’s hobby in construction and demolition, to provide a perfect seal against the horizontal movement of water.
+The team then examined the core’s crystal structure and measured its salinity to obtain the brine volume fraction.
+They also drilled several ‘partial permeability holes’ of different depths, near where their core was taken, to look at how quickly sea water percolated up through the bottom of the ice.

-“Then we deploy pressure sensors into the holes to see how, over time, the water level changes,” Ken says.
+‘Then we deployed pressure sensors into the holes to see how, over time, the water level changed,’ Ken says.

-“If the ice is permeable then a lot of water will move in quickly; if not, then the water will take a long time.”
+‘If the ice is permeable then a lot of water moves in quickly; if not, then the water takes a long time.’

-Finally, the team takes microwave measurements through a thin section of ice to see how the electromagnetic properties of the ice alter the returning microwave signal and whether it correlates with the rule of fives.
-These measurements will be combined with experiments by their colleagues from New Zealand and Alaska on ‘cross-borehole tomography,’ where electrode strings are frozen vertically into the ice and the effective electromagnetic properties of the ice between them are reconstructed mathematically.
-If it all works, it could be scaled up to collect information about the ice type, fluid movement and temperature, from buoys deployed on the ice or from satellites.
+Finally, the team took microwave measurements through a thin section of ice to see how the electromagnetic properties of the ice altered the returning microwave signal and whether it correlated with the rule of fives.
+These measurements will be combined with experiments by their colleagues from New Zealand and Alaska using ‘cross-borehole tomography’.
+Here, electrode strings are frozen vertically into the ice and the effective electromagnetic properties of the ice between the electrodes are reconstructed mathematically.
+If it works, it could be scaled up to collect information about the ice type, fluid movement and temperature, from buoys deployed on the ice, or from satellites.